jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     .. code-block:: PowerShell
       :emphasize-lines: 1

-      Remove-Item -Path parent -Recurse -Force
+      Remove-Item -Path doe -Recurse -Force

   the terminal_ goes back to the command line

   - rm_ is used to remove files_ and folders_
-  - ``-r/-Recurse`` means remove child directories_ and what is in them recursively, it goes through each child directory_ and removes everything include their children
+  - ``-r/-Recurse`` means remove child directories_ and what is in them until there is nothing left, it goes through each child directory_ and removes everything including their children
-  - ``-f/-Force`` means "force", do not ask me any questions, just remove the file_ or folder_ and all its children with extreme prejudice
+  - ``-f/-Force`` means do not ask me any questions, just remove the file_ or folder_ and everything inside it until there is nothing left

 * I try to go back to the ``doe`` directory_